teuben/study7/README.md

         ./install_miniconda3
         source python_start.sh
         ./test_alma1
+	./test_casa6

 This test will download large amounts of data from the archive. control-C it once it starts, as it can take hours on a slow connection.
+If you are brave and want to try out casa6beta, add the "casa6=1" argument to this script.

 3. casa (via QAC)